bhattsameer/Bombers/README.md

 ![Chrome WhatsApp-Bomber](https://placehold.it/15/00FF00/00FF00/?text=+) 4. <a href="https://github.com/rizwansoaib/WhatsApp-Bomber">WhatsApp-Bomber</a>  -> WhatsApp-Bomber (Chrome Extension) - by [rizwansoaib](https://github.com/rizwansoaib)

-NOTE: i am not responsible for any thing you do with this script This is just for learning and knowledge purpose.
+NOTE: I am not responsible for any thing you do with this script This is just for learning and knowledge purpose.

 ## Contributors: